CriticalBlue/demo-approov-io-traefik/README.md

 sudo docker-compose up -d
 ```

-Now in your browser visit `python-shapes.demo.example.com` to check the server is accepting requests.
+Now visit `python-shapes.demo.approov.io` in your browser to check the server is accepting requests.

-#### Tail the logs
+#### Inspect the logs

 ```
 sudo docker-compose logs -f
 ```

-## ADD A CONTAINER TO TRAEFIK
+## EXAMPLE: ADDING A CONTAINER TO TRAEFIK

-> **NOTE:** No need to follow this for the above Deploy Server Example.
-You only need to follow this part when your project doesn't have yet Traefik labels in the `docker-compose.yml` file.
+> **NOTE:** The following is not required for the above Deploying a Service Example.
+You only need to follow this part if your project does not have Traefik labels in the `docker-compose.yml` file.

-Traefik inspects the labels in all running docker containers to know for what ones needs to proxy requests.
+Traefik inspects the labels in all running docker containers to know for which ones it needs to proxy requests.

-So if your backend does not have yet support for Traefik in the `docker-compose.yml` file you can configure your service like this:
+So if your backend does not yet have support for Traefik in the `docker-compose.yml` file, you can configure your service like this:

 ```yml
 services: